 Gardening’s Not All Work!

 One of the most rewarding pursuits as a gardener is starting your own plants from seeds.
 The potential for beauty, fruitfulness and aroma locked up in each tiny seed is awesome.
-However, growing your plants from seeds is not always a sure thing, or an easy task.
+However, successfully growing your plants from seeds is not always a sure thing, or an easy task.

 Seed Starting Lessons